 Don’t you want to use your ID?
 Then you might want to think about using a P2P website, like LocalBitcoins or LocalEthereum.

-It depends on you.
+Everything depends on your needs.
 I hope that this guide helped you to work out which way is the best way for you, and that you found our instructions simple and easy to follow.
 You should now have a good understanding of how to buy cryptocurrency.
-So, which way did you choose?
-Let us know!
+Good luck buying your first crypto!

 Note: you should always speak to a financial advisor before making any major investments and never invest more than you can afford to lose.